-Everything about Chateau Leoville Las Cases St. Julien, Bordeaux wine, Second Growth, producer profile, with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir.
+Learn everything about Chateau Leoville Las Cases St. Julien Second Growth with wine tasting notes and wine with food pairing tips.
+Learn the best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Leoville Las Cases History, Overview

 Chateau Leoville Las Cases has one of the longest histories in the Medoc.
-Much of that heritage is shared with what later became Leoville Poyferre.
-This famed Bordeaux wine estate, Leoville Las Cases was the property of a myriad of noble families.
-These owners were some of the most notable and wealthiest inhabitants in France.
-The final royal family to own the property is where the chateau draws its name from, the Las Cases family.
+Leoville Las Cases was the property of some of the most notable and wealthiest inhabitants in France.
+The final royal family to own the estate is where the chateau draws its name from, the Lascases family.

 Chateau Leoville Las Cases the Modern Age